asadjvd/AWS-Projects/AWSProject/README.md

 | Scaling Policy   | Target Tracking                                                         |
 | Instance Count   | Min: 2, Desired: 2, Max: 4                                              |
 | Subnets          | App Subnets (Private): 10.16.128.0/20, 10.16.144.0/20                  |

+# Deployment Steps with Screenshots

+## Step 1

+The first step was to create a VPC which was named ritual-roast-vpc.
+So, a VPC is a logical partition of AWS infrastructure where we can deploy our resources and make sure, they are logically isolated from other customers that are also using the AWS infrastructure.
+The VPC was created in the region us-east-1 in N. Virginia.
+The VPC CIDR configured was 10.16.0.0/16.
+Below is a screenshot of the created VPC:

+!(AWSProject/Images/rr-vpc.png)